Hecsall/transmission-web-restyle/README.md

 Let's face it, transmission web ui is terrible, I mean, look at this...

 ![Transmission web ui](https://blog.flo.cx/mycontent/2011/02/Screenshot-from-2014-04-15-170242-1038x576.png)
-_It's 2020 and it still looks like that._
+_It's 2020 and it still looks like this._

 So what i'm _trying_ to do is to "restyle" it a little, just to make it easier to look without stabbing your eyes.